MEET STANLEY ISAACS

-The Film History Preservation Project’s Mission Statement is to preserve cinema history with its Producers Signature Series, enshrining a legacy of priceless stories, and insights that will be studied and appreciated for generations by film buffs, fans, students, preservationists and historians around the World.
+Isaacs is an award-winning filmmaker, preservationist and educator.
+He is the founder and CEO of 100% Entertainment, Inc. (www.100percentent.com), an independent production and development company and The Film History Preservation Project, (www.thefilmhistorypreservationproject.org), a multi-award winning documentary series devoted to legendary film producers.
+The Mission Statement of the FHPP is to preserve cinema history by enshrining a legacy of priceless stories and insights that will be studied and appreciated for generations, by film buffs, fans, students, preservationists and historians around the World.